Habit-Analytics/habit-device-health-check-sdk-android-sample/README.md

 Device Health is an SDK that allows you to easily perform tests to check the state of a device.

-> The minimum Android version supported is Android 6.
+> The minimum Android version supported is Android 8.

-> Built with Android Studio 4.1.3
+> Built with Android Studio Dolphin | 2021.3.1

  <br/>